Skip to Content

 At Carmichael Law Group, we fully understand the untenable position you are in.
 You may be unable to work and financially support yourself, yet also unable to prove to the SSA that you deserve disability benefits.
 Our attorneys are highly skilled and extremely knowledgeable regarding every aspect of SS disability benefits—we can help you get the disability benefits you need and deserve.
 It doesn’t matter where you live, we help clients nationwide.

 We will do this by first ensuring you meet SSDI’s five-step review process, then showing the impact your condition has had on your life and your ability to work.
-Correct storytelling regarding your condition, while showing the impact of the condition carries much more weight than just the “title” of your condition.
+Correct storytelling regarding your condition, while showing the impact of the condition, carries much more weight than just the “title” of your condition.

 Social Security does not pay for partial disability or short-term disability—only total disability.
 SSA determines whether you are disabled by asking the following five questions: